agrimasharma00-code/Heart_Stroke_Prediction_Project/README.md

 This is a Streamlit web app that predicts the risk of heart disease using a trained machine learning model.
 The app collects basic health inputs such as age, blood pressure, cholesterol, heart rate, and ECG-related features, then uses a saved scaler and KNN model to produce a prediction.

+The app uses the K-Nearest Neighbors (KNN) algorithm for prediction.
+User inputs are first scaled using the saved scaler, then passed into the trained KNN model to generate the result.

 ## Features

 - Clean Streamlit interface for quick predictions